AUnited/Site-template/README.md

 We are just adding readme
-This string I'll change
+This string I need to change as I said
-This string I'll delete